Skip to main content

 </a>

-A photograph of a living room decroated in the Chinoiserie style, clipped in Mrs. Fisher's Scrapbook #2.
+A photograph of a living room decroated in the Chinoiserie style, clipped in Mrs. Fisher's Scrapbook #2

-It never achieved an accurate or true representation however, only ever representing a Western fantasy of what Eastern culture was through the imports they were captivated by: such as porcelain or silk.
+The movement in the U.S. never achieved an accurate or true representation however, only ever representing a Western fantasy of what Eastern culture was through the imports they were captivated by: such as porcelain or silk.